-More than half of all offices always use experienced attorneys for felony case review.
+Almost half of all offices (48 percent) always use attorneys with prior felony experience to review felony cases.

 The foundation upon which charging decisions are made is a written record of the facts surrounding a case.
 The more complete the information, the better are the decisions of the intake and screening attorneys.
 Reports from law enforcement agencies should contain information about the incident, the arrest, a criminal history, the suspect's written statement, a written summary of witness testimony, property sheets for physical evidence and written scientific or medical reports.
 Missing or incomplete reports may result in inappropriate decisions.
 An indicator of the quality of charging decisions is the extent to which the above information is routinely provided to prosecutors.